Newly Swissed Online Magazine

 Bernina Pass Lake

-Switzerland’s land mass is only 0.4 percent that of Europe, but the country holds 6 percent of the continent’s fresh water reserves.
+Switzerland’s land mass is only 0.4 percent that of Europe, but the country holds 6 percent of the continent’s freshwater reserves.

-40 percent of water originates from snow melt (“discharge”), and barely 2 percent from the melting of glaciers.
+Forty percent of water originates from snow melt (“discharge”), and barely 2 percent from the melting of glaciers.

 Lake Zurich